frdchang/fcMatlabTools/README.md

 ### notes:
-3D/ND spot detection protocols
+3D/ND spot detection protocols for ideal use case (this fulfills MLE):
-...for ideal use case (this fulfills MLE):
+1. calibrate camera and acquire pixel dependent {offset_i, gain_i, variance_i}.
-..1. calibrate camera and acquire pixel dependent {offset_i, gain_i, variance_i}.
+2. capture an experimental image (ADU units)
-..2. capture an experimental image (ADU units)
+3. transform image (ADU units) to electrons
-..3. transform image (ADU units) to electrons
+4. add camera variance image (in electon units) to fulfill poisson approximation
-..4. add camera variance image (in electon units) to fulfill poisson approximation ..5. apply stage one MLE
+5. apply stage one MLE

-...for just-get-it-done case (empiraclly works well):
+for just-get-it-done case (empiraclly works well):
-..1. capture image
+1. capture image
-..2. apply stage one MLE
+2. apply stage one MLE

 * how to organize stage two functions so multiple emitters can be solved